danidiaz/cauldron/README.md

 Decorators are like normal constructors, but they're used to *modify* a primary bean, instead of *producing* it.
-Because of that, they usually take the bean that they decorate as an argument:
+Because of that, they usually take the bean they decorate as an argument:

 ```
 makeServerDecorator :: Server -> Server